Sahircs/Music-Player-App/README.md

 # Description

-Browser-based Application that plays added Music. <br/> <br/>
+Browser-based Application that plays added Music. <br/> Implemented a Library to store the different Songs which the User can choose to play. <br/> Application is suited for Mobile-browsers aswell as Web. <br/>
+React Components stored in src/components/ <br/>
+Styles for Components stored in src/styles/ <br/>

+- Browser-based Application that plays added Music.
-Implemented a Library to store the different Songs which the User can choose to play. <br/> <br/>
+- Implemented a Library to store the different Songs which the User can choose to play.
-Application is suited for Mobile-browsers aswell as Web.
+- Application is suited for Mobile-browsers aswell as Web.

-React Components stored in src/components/
+- React Components stored in src/components/
-Styles for Components stored in src/styles/
+- Styles for Components stored in src/styles/

 <br/>

 # Features Implemeted